andrewwhitten/lwc-datatable-pagination/README.md

 # lwc-datatable-pagination
-A very simple data table component with client side paging through data.
+A very simple Salesforce LWC data table component with client side paging through data.

 This data table is really simple and is just intended to extend the existing data table with a paging function with as little change as possible.
 All paging happens on the client side with no SOQL to the backend at all.